ocuroot/ocuroot.com/_posts/08-local-testing-missing-piece.md

 a Python-like language that is easy to lint and validate.
 This means that many syntax errors can be caught locally.

-Your pipelines can also be verified and previewed rapidly.
-You can see this in action in the [interactive playground](https://playground.ocuroot.com/).
-Modify the pipeline logic or environment list, and see the visualization change in real-time!

 Since your scripts can be written in a common, cross-platform language, the Ocuroot CLI tool also allows you to execute them locally.
 So you can test your build and deployment scripts using inputs appropriate to local execution.